olebole/irafdoc/doc/plot.contour.rst

   <p>
   The time required for <i>contour</i> depends on the number of contours being drawn - that is, the size and smoothness of the intensity array.
-  A 512 square image of <tt>"average"</tt> smoothness, with x and y resolution equal to 64, requires about 22 cpu seconds with block averaging.
+  A 512 square image of <span style="font-family: monospace;">"average"</span> smoothness, with x and y resolution equal to 64, requires about 22 cpu seconds with block averaging.
 Using subsampling rather than block averaging, <i>contour</i> takes 16 seconds.
 A noisy picture will be plotted more quickly if block averaged rather than